jezhalford/dbmarshal/README.markdown

     username  : The username you need to use to access this server. password  : The corresponding password.
-    database  : The name of the schema you want to work with. directory : The path at which you will keep your migration files. alias     : A handy name with which you can reference these settings later.
+    database  : The name of the schema you want to work with. directory : The path at which you will keep your migration files.
+This will be created for you if it doesn't exist.
+    alias     : A handy name with which you can reference these settings later.
 Use 'default' if you don't want to bother typing it in later.